- Home

 for 2D artistic works, includes graphite, charcoal, chalk, oil pastel, ink, watercolour, acrylics, oil, red ochre, tempera, gouache, conté, gel medium, gesso, pan pastel, self-levelling gel, canvas, masonite, hard board, terraskin, illustration board

-in visual arts, any visual image-making technology; for 2D artistic works, includes pencils, pens, kneadable erasers, blending stumps, rulers, drafting compasses, t-squares, stencils, brushes, sticks, brush pens, spray and squeeze bottles, palettes, palette knives, sponges
+, technologies in visual arts, any visual image-making technology; for 2D artistic works, includes pencils, pens, kneadable erasers, blending stumps, rulers, drafting compasses, t-squares, stencils, brushes, sticks, brush pens, spray and squeeze bottles, palettes, palette knives, sponges

-for 2D artistic works, includes sketching, gesture drawing, perspective and architectural drawing, grid enlargement, cross hatching, stippling, shading, sfumato, scumbling, frottage, washes, priming, under-glazing, blocking in, dry brushing, impasto, fresco, camaieu, grisaille, cirage, chiaroscuro
+, and processes for 2D artistic works, includes sketching, gesture drawing, perspective and architectural drawing, grid enlargement, cross hatching, stippling, shading, sfumato, scumbling, frottage, washes, priming, under-glazing, blocking in, dry brushing, impasto, fresco, camaieu, grisaille, cirage, chiaroscuro

 for 2D artistic works